bernatferragut/Gen-Art-Bernat/Documentation/vuepress/docs/dot-experiments.md

 # EXPERIMENTS

 This examples have been taken from experiments I have been doing in the last year over online platforms like codepen and glitch.
-Take the time to read and understant the code and enjoy the beauty of generative art.
+Take the time to read and understand the code, enjoy the beauty of generative art.

 [CODEPEN EXAMPLES](https://codepen.io/collection/DJKJgP/)